About digital inclusion and exclusion

 - Finding a way to work together to resource provision and plug any gaps.

-Citizens Online have worked with a variety of partners such as Local Authorities, Housing Associations, Job Centre Plus, regional health organisations (e.g. Clinical Commissioning Groups, regional economic organisations), businesses, and third sector organisations including those providing advice, guidance and training.
+Citizens Online has worked with a variety of partners such as Local Authorities, Housing Associations, Job Centre Plus, regional health organisations (e.g. Clinical Commissioning Groups, regional economic organisations), businesses, and third sector organisations to build local digital inclusion partnerships.

-Whatever organisation you work for, if you think we can help you achieve your goals, please get in touch with us.
+To find out how we can help you tackle digital exclusion in your area, please get in touch with us.